Overview of the Criminal Case Process in California Courts

 If your criminal case has been filed, first court date is called an “arraignment” – which is where you will have normally enter a not guilty plea – receive discovery – which normally includes police report and statements from witnesses.

-Your arraignment is also when your defense lawyer can make a request for decreased bail.
+Your arraignment is also when your defense lawyer can request decreased bail.
 If you are charged with domestic violence, the judge will normally issue a protective order prohibiting you from making contact with the alleged victim while the case is pending.

 After the preliminary hearing, but before a case proceeds to trial, your criminal defense lawyer and prosecutor will appear in front of the judge and make their pre-trial motions.